olamedia/express-session-custom/README.md

 # express-session-custom

-Works as Express/Connect middleware
+Works as Express/Connect middleware<br />
+The purpose of this library is the customization of every step.
+> If you need everything ready, use express-session instead.

 Provides the following  contracts to make own implementation for each part.
 * `CookieEncoder` Encoding, decoding cookie value, can be used for signing.
 <br />Default implementation passes value untouched in both sides.
 * `CookieHandler` Gets, sets cookie with given options